waterlink/ton/README.md

 ## Roadmap

 - [x] Even faster character switching with numbers (1-9)
-- [ ] Faster menu actions by capital letter
+- [x] Faster menu actions by capital letter
+- [ ] Make numeric character switch auto-select character too
 - [ ] Faster enemy targetting (target closest in range with tab when in attack mode?)
+- [ ] Move character selection menu and act submenu to other part of the screen to be less obtrusive
 - [ ] Lose screen when all party is dead
 - [ ] Win screen when all enemies are dead
 - [ ] Add messages bar